maheshrijal/notes/docs/AWS/cloudformation.md

 - Declearative approach to infrastructure: No need to figure out the order of creation

 !!! warning
-    `Resources` section in a Cloudformation tempalte is the only mandatory section.
+    `Resources` section in a Cloudformation template is the only mandatory section.
 However, If both `Description` & `AWSTemplateFormatVersion` are present in a template, the `Description` must be below the `AWSTemplateFormatVersion`